J-Wall/windel/README.md

         Optional path to corrected fasta output (default None).
     --prop_thresh=PROP_THRESH
-        threshold for the proportion of windowed reads having an indel at a position for an edit to be made (default 0.9) --window=WINDOW
+        threshold for the proportion of windowed reads having an indel at a position for an edit to be made (default 0.9) --min_coverage=MIN_COVERAGE
+        minimum windowed coverage for an edit to be made (default 1) --window=WINDOW
         width of window to use, must be odd (default 11) --processes=PROCESSES